We're all on a quest for the elixir of life.

 That is what gives these foods their deep red color.

-So perhaps it's not so surprising that red and purple cabbage is another great source.
+So it's not so surprising that red and purple cabbage is another great source.

-Anthocyanins can help improve the health and youthfulness of your blood vessels, warding off heart disease.
+Anthocyanins can help improve the health and youthfulness of your blood vessels.

 One c. of red cabbage contains less than 30 calories and has 2 g. of stay-full fiber.